zaaarf/lillero/README.md

 Finally, you should mark your classes as service providers, by creating a text file called `ftbsc.lll.IInjector` in `src/main/resources/META-INF/services` on your project.
 Inside, put the fully qualified names of your patches (example: `ftbsc.bscv.asm.patches.TestPatch$TickPatch`).

-If you use Gradle (you do) don't forget to add this library as a dependency in your `build.gradle`:
+Add this library into your build system of choice (Gradle is shown, but anything supporting Maven repositories will do):
 ```groovy
 repositories {
 	maven { url = 'https://maven.fantabos.co' }